-But as millions, perhaps billions, of people around the world speculate over what Meghan Markle will wear, what her bridal bouquet will look like, et al, when she marries Prince Harry on May 19th, it’s worth remembering another royal wedding and marriage, one that has lasted more than 70 years: Queen Elizabeth II (Harry’s grandmother) to Prince Philip.
+As millions of people around the world obsessed over every detail of Meghan Markle and Prince Harry's May 19, 2018 nuptials, it became quite easy to size up the couple's festivities to another royal wedding and marriage, one that has lasted more than 70 years: Queen Elizabeth II (Harry’s grandmother) to Prince Philip.

 Princess Elizabeth married Philip Mountbatten on November 20, 1947, at London’s Westminster Abbey.
-The Queen was the tenth member of the royal family to be wed at the Abbey.
-The Queen’s parents were married there, her son Prince Charles married Lady Diana Spencer there in 1981, her second son Prince Andrew wed Sarah Ferguson there in 1986 and grandson Prince William married Catherine Middleton at the same location in 2011.
-Unlike his father and brother, Prince Harry will be married in St. George’s Chapel at Windsor Castle, the location his uncle, Prince Edward, married Sophie Rhys-Jones at in 1999.
+The queen was the tenth member of the royal family to be wed at the Abbey.
+The queen’s parents were married there, her second son Prince Andrew wed Sarah Ferguson there in 1986 and grandson Prince William married Catherine Middleton at the same location in 2011.
+Unlike his father and brother, Prince Harry married in St. George’s Chapel at Windsor Castle, the location his uncle, Prince Edward, married Sophie Rhys-Jones at in 1999.

-Traditionally, British royal weddings occur during the work week, granting the populace an extra day off from work to celebrate the happy event.
-Breaking with that tradition, Harry and Meghan will be wed on a Saturday – May 19th.
+Traditionally, British royal weddings occur during the workweek, granting the populace an extra day off from work to celebrate the happy event.
+Breaking with that tradition, Harry and Meghan wed on a Saturday – May 19, 2018.

 Royal protocol requires invitations of Harry and Meghan’s wedding to be sent out on behalf of Queen Elizabeth II.
 King George VI was responsible for invitations to the marriage of Elizabeth and Philip.
 Two thousand guests were invited to the 1947 ceremony, including foreign Royals such as The King of Iraq, Princess Juliana and Prince Bernhard of the Netherlands and The Hereditary Grand Duke of Luxembourg and Princess Elisabeth of Luxembourg.